octronic-uk/rpi-web-remote/README.md

     $ sudo apt-get ugrade
     ```

-4. Download the latest (or your preferred) version of linux-armv6l node-js from https://nodejs.org/dist/
+4. Download the latest (or preferred) version of node-js from https://nodejs.org/dist/
+  * For RaspberryPI A/B use linux-armv6l
+  * For RaspberryPI 2 use linux-armv7l

 5. Unpack node by running

     ```
-    $ tar xvf node-vX.X.X-linux-armv6l.tar.gz
+    $ tar xvf node-vX.X.X-linux-armvXl.tar.gz
     ```

-6. Add the extracted `node-vX.X.X-linux-armv61/bin` directory to your `PATH` environment variable by modifying `/etc/profile` and adding the following line to the end.
+6. Add the extracted `node-vX.X.X-linux-armvXl/bin` directory to your `PATH` environment variable by modifying `/etc/profile` and adding the following line to the end.

     ```
-    export PATH=${PATH}:/path/to/node-vX.X.X-linux-armv61/bin
+    export PATH=${PATH}:/path/to/node-vX.X.X-linux-armvXl/bin
     ```
 7. Save `/etc/profile` and quit your editor.